Health Systems Science and Interprofessional Practice

-Interprofessionalism at the Virginia Tech Carilion School of Medicine is the study and practice of the science of teamwork and roles between various health care providers including student doctors, nurses, physician assistants, and allied health providers.
+Health Systems Science and Interprofessional Practice (HSSIP) at the Virginia Tech Carilion School of Medicine involves the study of how health systems work as well as the science of teamwork and roles between various health care providers.

 Radford University Carilion to include nursing and physician assistant students